tanimislam/covid19_stats/docs/_sources/cli/covid19_state_summary.rst.txt

    :width: 100%
    :align: left

    The four-quadrant movie, that ``covid19_state_summary m`` creates, of the cumulative COVID-19 cases and deaths in the state of California.
-Upper left quad is the summary information for the MSA.
+Upper left quad is the summary information for the state.
 Lower left quad is the running tally of cumulative cases and deaths, by day from first incident.
 Upper right is *logarithmic* coloration of cumulative deaths, by day from first incident.
 Lower right is *logarithmic* coloration of cumulative cases, by day from first incident.
 Its structure matches that of :numref:`fig_covid19_nyc_LATEST`.

 Note also that the created MP4_ files have metadata associated with them.
 You can either inspect them using mp4info_ or using code in the :py:mod:`mutagen.mp4.MP4`.
 Here is what ``mp4info covid19_california_LATEST.mp4`` returns,